jestenough/code-challenges/collections/learngo/11-if/questions/3-if.md

     }
 }
 ```
-1. Remove one of the else branches. *CORRECT*
+1. Remove one of the else branches.
 2. Move the else if as the last branch.
 3. It repeats "why not?" several times.
 4. Remove the `else if` branch.